How to get the best wedding ceremony photos

 If you’ve read my blogs before, you’ll know I am a lover of an unplugged ceremony, and if you haven’t read about it, what are you waiting for?!
 An unplugged ceremony doesn’t mean someone leaves a bunch of plugs lying around, or there’s no electricity or running water… it simply means you invite your guests to put their phones, cameras, tablets etc away for the duration of the wedding ceremony, and not to take any photos or videos, so they can be fully present in the moment.

 Asking your guests to refrain from using their mobiles and electronic devices during your ceremony is the #1 way to perk up your ceremony photos from ‘Meh’ to ‘Wow’!
-I cannot stress how crazy it is, when I line up to capture a bride walking up the aisle beaming with happiness, only to have someone step in front of my camera to take a blurry snap on their iPhone.
-Ugh!
+I cannot stress how crazy it is, when I line up to capture someone walking up the aisle beaming with happiness, only to have someone step in front of my camera to take a blurry snap on their iPhone.
+Once I had to ask a guest to step out of the aisle who was photographing with AN IPAD.
+Like I said earlier - you can only do this bit once.

 By asking your guests not to use their phones during the ceremony, you ensure everyone is present in that important moment with you, and not uploading a fuzzy, dark image of you to Snapchat.
 See more about unplugged weddings HERE

-If you’re unsure how to approach this, there’s loads of inspo on Pinterest for signs or wording you can use on invites etc. Check it out HERE
+If you’re unsure how to approach this, there’s loads of inspo on Pinterest for signs or wording you can use on invites etc. Check it out HERE.
+You can also ask your registrar to advise guests before the ceremony to keep their phones in their pockets until after the ceremony.

 3. Let there be light!